mufana/mufana.github.io/_posts/2017-08-08-Jenkins-Slack.md

 ## Wrapping up

 There are many use cases where Slack might come in handy.
 For instance; Pester testing.
-Jenkins is a true automation server / CI/CD tool.
+Jenkins is a Continuous Integration / Testing and Deployment platform.
 When all your colleagues use Slack for day2day communication, the outcome of Jenkins tasks in that Slack might prove to be a worthy asset.

 [Go back](https://mufana.github.io/blog)